Arc weighted acyclic orientations and variations of degeneracy of graphs: Introduction

-In this paper, we construct a 3-connected non-complete planar graph which is not $7$-truncated-degree-choosable.
-This answers Richtor's question in negative.
-Then we show that every 3-connected non-complete planar graph is weak$^*$ $16$-truncated-degree-degenerate (and hence $16$-truncated-degree-choosable, DP-$16$-truncated-degree-colourable).
 Then we consider arbitrary proper minor closed families of graphs.
-We prove that for any proper minor closed family $\mathcal{G}$ of graphs, there is a constant $k$ such that every $s$-connected non-complete graph in $\mathcal{G}$ is weak$^*$ $k$-truncated-degree-degenerate, where $s$ is the smallest integer such that $K_{s,t} \notin \mathcal{G}$ for some positive integer $t$.
-In particular, for any fixed surface $\Sigma$, there is a constant $k$ such that every 3-connected non-complete graph embedded in $\Sigma$ is weak$^*$ $k$-truncated-degree--degenerate, and hence online DP-$k$-truncated-degree-colourable.
-The connectivity requirement is sharp: for every integer $k$, there is an $(s-1)$-connected graph $G \in \mathcal{G}$ which is not $k$-truncated-degree-choosable.
+We prove that for any proper minor closed family $\mathcal{G}$ of graphs, there is a constant $k$ such that every $s$-connected non-complete graph in $\mathcal{G}$ is $ST^{(2)}$-$k$-truncated-degree-degenerate, where $s$ is the smallest integer such that $K_{s,t} \notin \mathcal{G}$ for some positive integer $t$.
+In particular, for any fixed surface $\Sigma$, there is a constant $k$ such that every 3-connected non-complete graph embedded in $\Sigma$ is $ST^{(2)}$-$k$-truncated-degree-degenerate.
+The connectivity requirement is necessary: for every integer $k$, $K_{s-1, k^{s-1}}$ is an $(s-1)$-connected graph $G \in \mathcal{G}$ ($K_{2, k^2}$ is a 2-connected planar graph) which is not $k$-truncated-degree-choosable.